 Why do nurses regularly rotate hospital pulse oximeter leads in the hospital?

-Each and every component used in the Owlet Baby Monitor has been selected for its quality and the manufacturing process is carefully overseen.
+In addition, each and every component used in the Owlet Smart Sock Baby Monitor has been selected for its quality and the manufacturing process is carefully overseen.

 Here at Owlet, we know that parents stop at nothing to make sure their baby is healthy, safe and happy, and we are thrilled to work with you during this exciting time.
 We always want to hear your feedback and address any concerns you may have about our products.
 Please feel free to reach out to us at email@example.com